-Cooling cardiac arrest patients to lower body temps improved survivalNovember 7th, 2012 in Cardiology /
+Cooling cardiac arrest patients to lower body temps improved survivalNovember 7, 2012 in Medicine & Health / Cardiology

 Cooling patients resuscitated after sudden cardiac arrest to lower body temperatures may be associated with increased survival and better functional ability, according to late-breaking clinical trial research presented at the American Heart Association's Scientific Sessions 2012.